 Latest Adam Aijala Articles

-Yonder Mountain String Band revealed tour dates and ticket information for their 2018 Fall Tour.
+Jamgrass quintet Yonder Mountain String Band laid out their 2019 Fall Tour.

 More Adam Aijala Articles

 Adam was born in Worcester, Massachusetts and spent the majority of his childhood in the nearby town of Sterling.
 As a young teen, Adam loved skateboarding and listening to punk and hardcore music.
 He was exposed to such bands as Black Flag, the Dead Kennedys, and the Descendents.
 In 1986, at age 13, he began playing electric guitar and taking lessons.
 He learned power chords first, playing dozens of short punk tunes.
 In his early years of high school, he added metal bands like Metallica and Slayer to his repertoire.
 Shortly after, Adam’s musical tastes began to shift.
 He began listening to Led Zeppelin, Jimi Hendrix, and even the Grateful Dead.
 Desiring a new sound, Adam picked up his first acoustic guitar at age 17.
 He started listening to Bob Dylan and in college, Old and In The Way.
 During his years at UMass Amherst, Adam played whenever he could as he studied Forestry.
 After graduation in 1995, and after a couple of major knee surgeries, he played several open mics around Worcester; strumming his originals like “Left Me In A Hole”, along with Dylan covers.
 He worked in the forestry field until 1997, when another knee injury forced him to rethink his career choice.
 It was at this point that Adam decided to pursue his career in music, moving to Nederland, Colorado.
 It was there where he met Jeff, Ben, and Dave and the rest is history.

 The JamBase 20th Anniversary 20 For 20 series continues with a list of 20 Fan Sites launched in the past 20 years.